karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

   **Exception:** cards purchased with vouchers, as well as BPS Credits, are personal cards due to the regulations related to these.

 * **I can’t use my card before the summer, can I return it?**
   As a general rule, we do not issue refunds for 10 cards, nor do we issue refunds for course fees.
-Only in the case of long-term illness (with a doctor's certificate) can we issue a refund for unused times.
-However, each case will be examined on a case-by-case basis, so please contact us.
+However, you can give your card to someone else or extends its the validity.

 ### Available now